 While I’m away from the table Julien reads this post in progress and laughs.
 I explain what a “day in the life” post is about.
 He says that I need to “make a book”.
 Ruby goes in the sink for a quick bath.
 Meanwhile I unload the dishwasher.

 7:46: Hubby’s up, so I fry more sausages and eggs, then put on a little makeup.
 I ask Sadie not to play guitar while people are sleeping.
-A sleepy teenaged boy emerges from his bed and sits down at the piano to practice a new piece.
+A sleepy teenage boy emerges from his bed and sits down at the piano to practice a new piece.
 I don’t tell him to be quiet.
 Now the big girls are up and eating breakfast.
 Ruby asks me to put her Raffi tape in the CD player.
 We discuss the origins of the song “Kumbayah”.

-8:05: I check the calendar in my notebook that tells me what “monthly” cleaning task I’m working on today.
+8:05: I check the calendar in my notebook that tells me what monthly cleaning task I’m working on today.
 It’s cleaning the outside of the fridge, stove and dishwasher.
 I decide to enlist Sadie’s help.
 I feel pukey, so I make myself a Perrier with lemon.
-I get a package together to ship, something I sold on Amazon.com.
+I get a package together to ship, something I sold on Amazon.
 I don’t have a large envelope, but thankfully Julien, the eBay entrepreneur, does.
 My tape isn’t where it’s supposed to be on my desk.
 I holler to ask if anyone has it, and a child retrieves it for me.

 8:20: Hubby kisses me goodbye, in a rush and looking stressed.
 Zoe is out the door to catch the school bus.
-I clean breakfast mess off the table then wipe the grits Ruby dropped attempting to feed herself off the floor.
+I clean breakfast mess off the table then wipe up the grits Ruby dropped attempting to feed herself off the floor.

 Someone has given Ruby a bowl of shredded cheese.
 She eats half, the remainder is all over the floor.
 I attempt to brush my teeth, but before I’m through painful gagging ensues.
 I make a mental note to floss later.
 Meanwhile the girls have followed me into the bathroom and begin peppering me with questions.
 I use a tiny screwdriver to unlock the door to Sadie’s room which has mysteriously gotten locked for the umpteenth time this week.
 I announce 5 Minutes to Bible Reading.